 Do you have any suggestions for Paul and Melanie?

 Disclaimer: The articles posted on Million Dollar Journey are the opinion of the author and should not be considered professional financial advice.
-Please consult a financial professional before making any major financial decisions.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Please consult a financial professional before making any major financial decisions.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).